boygao1992/StateBackPrototype/README.md

 ## Input/Event Space Partition
 1. Event Type definition
 2. Organization of Event Indices/Names

-### Deprecate Event Handler Model
-State Transition Function: State x Event/Input -> State x Output

-DOM has its primitive event dispatching system for event handling which is the event handler mechanism.
-Event handlers are supposed to be part of the state transition functions that matches pre-defined events by its name in the function call.
-But this enforces the programmer to partition the event space **first** then the state space, which doesn't match our native thinking of a state graph.
-We usually organize the state space in hierarchical manner because states are easier to understand (by visualization or direct observation of the system).
-Given a specific state of the system, then we talk about the outgoing edges (state transitions) associated with that state, which presumably is a small set that human developers are able to deal with.

-So the first thing to do is to inverse the order of pattern matching.
-All the event handlers registered in DOM call our singleton giant state transition function.

-Event handlers are still useful but we only need the following information to be past to our state transition function:
-- where the event is created in the DOM tree/hierarchy
-- payload of the event (primitive events are usually parametrized)

 ### Multiple instances of the same component
 Componentized UI systems ship independent parts (disjoint dimensions in the state vector) of the system as components, each of which has its own state transition function therefore comes with a set of pre-defined events.